NRCHKB/node-red-contrib-homekit-bridged/README.md

 ## Intro

-node-red-contrib-homekit-bridged (or NRCHKB) is a Node-RED nodes pack to simulate Apple HomeKit devices.
+node-red-contrib-homekit-bridged (aka NRCHKB) is a Node-RED nodes pack to simulate Apple HomeKit devices.
 The goal is to emulate native HomeKit devices as closely as possible.
 We rely on community support - please read throught the README for the basics then head over to the [wiki page](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki) for details and examples.
 If you're still stuck please open an issue, we are glad to help.

 These nodes allow the creation of fully customizable accessories for use in devices supporting [HomeKit](https://support.apple.com/en-gb/HT204893) which are iPhone, iPad, iPod touch, Apple Watch or Mac.
 If you can get it in Node-RED, you can get it in HomeKit.
 The goal of the project is to create a platform where official HomeKit hardware can be emulated as closely as possible through node red.